db1996/nzb-flow/docs/Content Templates.md

 ## How to use

-For docs on each variables, the helpers you can use, and examples.
+For docs on each variables and the helpers you can use.
 [Check these docs](<Content Templates Variables.md>)

 ## General Settings